divyadhimaan/system-design-playground/concepts/networks.md

 ### XMPP

 - `Extensible Messaging and Presence Protocol` (XMPP) is an open XML technology for real-time communication, which powers a wide range of applications including instant messaging, presence and collaboration.

+### Head of Line Blocking

+Head-Of-Line blocking occurs when the message/data packet at the head of the queue cannot move forward due to congestion even if other messages/packets behind this could.

+- Example:
+  - First A sends a message to B.
+  - B fails to process the message (or maybe it fails to send an acknowledgment).
+  - Since A did not get back any acknowledgment, A keeps retrying until B sends an acknowledgment.
+  - Other messages in A's queue are going to be waiting (because of ordered delivery)

+#### How HTTP2.0 Solves this problem?
+- HTTP 2.0 solves this problem using Multiplexing.
+- It implements multiplexing by breaking the messages/data packets into frames and are sent in streams.
+- Each stream has a stream ID.
+So, when you get a message of a stream ID, that stream is going to be blocked until all the messages having the stream IDs are processed.

+#### Further Enhancement

+- HTTP 2.0 solved Head of Line Blocking, but it is still written over TCP.
+Even though data packets are broken into logical streams, they are not independent because they are running on the same TCP queue.
+If there was a drop-in packet in one of the streams, other packets in this stream will still be blocked.

+- To solve this problem, `HTTP 3.0(QUIC)` uses UDP instead of TCP.
+Itused UPD because there are no acknowledgments.
+It provides streams, ordered delivery and all other features of НТТР 2.0. НТТР 3.0 will be called QUIC.